Last updated: May 18, 2020. Note: This page continues to be updated to reflect new information and guidance on COVID-19 as it becomes available.

 - If you usually meet your sex partners online or make a living by having sex, consider taking a break from in-person dates.
 Video dates, sexting or chat rooms may be options for you.

-ASHA expert H. Hunter Handsfield also offers some good summary advice: “We would strongly recommend sexually active persons be very selective in their sexual partnerships, pay attention to partners’ health, and limit new partnerships to the fewest possible.
+ASHA expert H. Hunter Handsfield, MD, also offers some good summary advice: “We would strongly recommend sexually active persons be very selective in their sexual partnerships, pay attention to partners’ health, and limit new partnerships to the fewest possible.
 The lowest sexual risk of course will exist for mutually monogamous couples.”